lvgl/lvgl_esp32_drivers/lvgl_i2c/README.md

 ### I2C Manager support

-`lvgl_esp32_drivers` comes with built-in I2C support by integrating I2C Manager, which is used in case you select a touch sensor or screen that uses the I2C bus.
+`lvgl_esp32_drivers` integrates [I2C Manager](https://github.com/ropg/i2c_manager), which is used in case you select a touch sensor or screen that uses the I2C bus.
 If you're just using LVGL you don't need to do anything special.

 I2C Manager can help if you are in a situation where you want to avoid "bus conflicts" on the I2C bus.
 Suppose you use LVGL with a touch sensor that uses I2C, and your device also has another I2C device that needs to be read frequently, such as a 3D-accelerometer.
 ESP-IDF is not inherently "thread-safe".
 So if you read that from another task than the one LVGL uses to read the touch data, you need some kind of mechanism to keep these communications from interfering.